travis-ci/docs-travis-ci-com/user/database-setup.md

 {: data-file=".travis.yml"}

-Many PostgreSQL versions have been preinstalled in our build environments, and others may be installed may be added and activated at build time by using a combination of the `postgresql` and `apt` addons along with a global env var override for `PGPORT`:
+Many PostgreSQL versions have been preinstalled in our build environments, and others may be added and activated at build time by using a combination of the `postgresql` and `apt` addons along with a global env var override for `PGPORT`:

 ``` yaml
 addons: